-Fall 2022 Walk Series - We kicked off our Fall Walk Series last Saturday at Cutler Park.
-We have 5 more walks scheduled, three of which are kid-oriented (and require pre-registration.)
+Fall 2022 Walk Series - We kick off our Fall Walk Series this coming Saturday, September 11 at Cutler Park led by Jon Regosin.
+We have 6 walks scheduled, three of which are kid-oriented (and require pre-registration.)

 The walks are now listed on our Events Page and full details are provided in this e-Bulletin below.
 A handy one page schedule of walks is available HERE.
 Please notet that walks are at different times and some trips are weather dependent.